 The admission of pupils with an Education and Health Care Plan is dealt with by a completely separate procedure.
 This procedure is integral to the making and maintaining statements by the pupil’s home local authority.
 Details of this separate procedure are set out in the Special Educational Needs Code of Practice.

-To apply for a place at this school, you must complete and return two separate forms.
+To apply for a place at Saint Joseph’s whether you are a Southwark resident, or live in another borough, you must complete and return two separate forms with an additional Priest’s Reference Form:

-- The Common Application Form (for applications to Reception Class) is available online and should be completed electronically.
-To access the form, please visit https://www.eadmissions.org.uk
+A) For applications for Reception Class only, the Common Application Form is available online and must be completed electronically.
+To access the form, please visit https://www.eadmissions.org.uk You will need to register and create an account.

-Note: The closing date for return of these two forms (for Reception Class) is 15th January, prior to the Reception start date for your child.
+Note: The closing date for Reception Class only is 15th January, prior to the Reception September start date for your child.

-You will be advised of the outcome of your application by a common offer date specified by the local authority.
-This will initially be by letter from the local authority on behalf of the school.
-If you are unsuccessful (unless your child gained a place at a school you ranked higher on your Common Application Form), you may ask the school for the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.
+You will be advised of the outcome of your application by a common offer date specified by the borough.
+This will initially be by letter from the borough you are resident in on behalf of the school.
+If you are unsuccessful (unless your child gained a place at a school you ranked higher on your Common Application Form), you may ask the school for the reasons, related to the oversubscription criteria listed below, and you have the right of appeal to an independent appeal panel.
+See below.

 Over Subscription Criteria